iStooge/dsr-website/content/de/authors/felix-becker/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Group 1
+  - Authors
-  - Group 2
+  - Autoren & Unterstützer
 ---

 Die grundlegenden Fragen, die ich beantworten möchte sind: